 - Through your school counselor.
 Speak to your counselor this fall about submitting your high school application through the school.

 - With support from Family Welcome Center staff.
 Learn how and find hours on our website.
 You can apply through a Family Welcome Center in over 200 languages.
 If you speak a language other than English, ask for an interpreter.

-Applying to the Specialized High Schools
+Apply to the Specialized High Schools

 Register by the deadline to audition and/or take the SHSAT.